Museum Musings: President’s Young Talents 2018 at Singapore Art Museum

 PYT 2018 will also be the last exhibition held within the museum’s premises before both buildings close for a major revamp, and SAM undertakes off-site and pop-up exhibitions in partner and neighbourhood venues.
 During the course of the exhibition, visitors can vote for their favourite installation in the People’s Choice Award, which will be announced alongside the Grand Prize awardee on 29th November, awarding a cash prize of $5,000 and $20,000 respectively.
 Come take a look at these varied installations and see the future of Singapore’s art scene, as these young talents push and pull at the very limits of art, leaving one in awe and moved by the themes and messages behind each work.

-President’s Young Talent 2018 runs at SAM at 8Q from 4th October 2018 to 27th January 2019.
+President’s Young Talents 2018 runs at SAM at 8Q from 4th October 2018 to 27th January 2019.
 Admission is free for Singaporeans and Permanent Residents.
 For more information, visit the website here